future-architect/vuls/README.md

 Vuls issues `yum changelog` to get changelogs of upgradable packages at once and parse the changelog.
 - On RHEL, Oracle, Amazon and FreeBSD
 Detect CVE IDs by using package manager.

+#### Detect processes affected by update using yum-ps
+- RedHat, CentOS, OracleLinux and Amazon Linux
+It is possible to know processes affecting software update in advance.

 ----